ajosh0504/Logistic-Regression-SVM-in-MATLAB/README.md

-# Logistic Regression and SVM in MATLAB
+# Logistic Regression and SVM using liblinear and libsvm

 # Logistic Regression
 This project trains and tests a regularized logistic regression model on two data sets, namely the breast